niri-sky/occular_disease_recognition/README.md

 We combined datasets from several sources and preprocessed the images.

 We initially set out to create a multi-class model, but soon realized we needed to switch to separate binary classification models for each disease because some of the images were of eyes that had multiple diseases.
 This problem became apparent when early modeling showed a large degree of confusion for how to classify many of the images.
-After switching to binary classification models, our accuracy increased to expected levels in the 85-95% range.
+After switching to binary classification models, our accuracy increased to expected levels in the 85-95% range over the course of training.

 Convolutional Neural Network (CNN) models are documented and analyzed in the CNN_models folder.
 The [Image Augmentation CNN model used on eyes with Glaucoma](./CNN_models/CNN_image_aug_glauc.ipynb) contains detailed explanations of the techniques we used for these models, including discussions of image augmentation and CNN architecture, as well as discussions of feature maps and filters.
 The CNN model notebooks for [Diabetic Retinopathy](./CNN_models/CNN_image_aug_dr.ipynb), [Cataracts](./CNN_models/CNN_image_aug_cataracts.ipynb), and [a model that did not use image augmentation](./CNN_models/CNN_glaucoma_no_image_aug.ipynb) contain additional results.